ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 {% enddocs %}

+{% docs prep_campaign %}

+Creates a base view with generated keys for the campaign shared dimension and fact and references in facts.

+{% enddocs %}

 {% docs prep_crm_sales_representative %}

 Creates a base view with generated keys for the sales representative and live crm sales hierarchy shared dimensions and references in facts.